Terms of Sales

 - Shop at 10, rue Paul Valéry 34200 Sète: 04.99.04.12.49

-- Shop at 10, avenue Victor Hugo 26000 Valence: 04.75.77.35.32
+- Shop at 10, avenue Victor Hugo, 26000 Valence: 04.75.77.35.32

-Or by email to the address: clickandcollect@chocolats-pralus.com
+Or by email at: clickandcollect@chocolats-pralus.com

 How to contact the Merchant: